Knowit-Experience-Norrland/FigmaConverter/README.md

 <img src="RM-images/testComp.png" width="500" />

 Keep in mind that texts should be renamed as below.
-If this is not done the variable name become to long and therefore not be usable.
+If this is not done the variable name become very long and may crash the components styling making unusable.

 <img src="RM-images/names.png" width="300" />